 Figure above shows how the result looks like.
 For pre-sample (before transplant) on the left side, the top figure shows the VAF density distribution. x-axis represents the VAF and y-axis represents the amount of variants with corresponding VAF.
 We can see that most of the variants are roughly clustered in two peaks (green curve).
 One peak at around VAF 50% represents primary clone (theoretically, heterozygous somatic variants within copy number neutral region of a relatively pure tumor have VAF of slightly less than 50%).
 The model fit / component fit ( grey curve ) shows three subclones clustered within VAF 0% - 30%.
 The left bottom figure consistently shows one primary clone and three subclone with corresponding VAF.
 Figure in right is the clonal result for post-sample (after transplant). it got a very much similar clonal pattern as pre-sample except that one subclone (orange) moved to the right.
 This comparison implies that the treatment didn't eliminate any tumor clones.
 In addition, one subclone even expanded.
 The 2D figure below offers a better view in which all clones lay diagonally except clone 2.

-As targeted therapy / immunotherapy advances, Such clonal changes profile could be a key component for precision medicine.
+As targeted therapy / immunotherapy advances, such clonal changes profile could be a key component for precision medicine.
 Now many biotech companies / research labs spend efforts on establishing ctDNA based liquid biopsy method for monitoring the blood concentration of specific variant.
-This "bulk analysis", although being invasive, can be a alternative to interrogate the clonal / VAF changes of large number of variants at once.
+This "bulk analysis", although being invasive, can be an alternative to interrogate the clonal / VAF changes of large number of variants at once.